About the Wayfarer as a Racing Boat

 Check-List for Racing

 To be eligible to race, any of the Wayfarer versions or ‘marks’ may be entered.
 These comprise Mark 1 Wood, Mark II, Mark II+S, GRP and the Wayfarer ‘World’*.
-Please remember that you must have a valid measurement certificate (in most cases, see Measurement pages – Ed).
+Please remember that you must have a valid measurement certificate (in some cases, see Measurement pages – Ed).
 Always read the notice of race and racing instructions in plenty of time!
 Always check the insurance requirements, especially your third party liability.
 Sometimes towlines, paddles, anchors, compass or other safety equipment are required.
 The racing instructions will also specify any special code flags and course information and any modifications to normal racing rules.
 It is easier to study all this beforehand!
 Ensure that you are properly clothed and not just for the hot balmy launching conditions, but also for the sea breeze or showery conditions which could ensue.
 Ensure your buoyancy aid is in good condition.
 Finally check out that all fixed rigging is securely attached and running rigging is correct.
 Take drinks and snacks to suit the amount of time you could be on the water – remember that even short but intense races can cause a thirst that can spoil concentration! * Mk1 grp, Mk4 etc too – Ed

 Part of the fun of Wayfarer racing for a lot of people is not just the sailing or social side but also in tinkering with the boat trying to improve sail controls to ensure that every aspect of spinnaker handling or sail trimming works on demand and in all conditions.
 For newcomers there are articles on how to set up the mast properly in the boat.
 This aspect is so critical but so often neglected and getting mast settings right makes a huge difference to boat speed and balance.
 Equally important but often much more neglected is the condition of the hull and especially the smoothness and fairness of the rudder and centreboard.
 Last but not least a good set of sails suitable for your crew weight is essential, though they don’t have have to be brand new unless you are already trying compete at the top level.